-Kaya is an award winning singer/songwriter with her band Science of the Lamps, a passionate artist developer and senior lecturer in performance, vocals and songwriting/creative artistry at the Academy of Contemporary Music, an authorised Vocology in Practice singing teacher, mentor and teacher trainer through ViP and BAST Training.
+Kaya is an award winning singer/songwriter with her band Science of the Lamps, a passionate artist developer and senior lecturer in performance, vocals, musical theatre and songwriting/creative artistry.
+She is the educational director and of Vocology in Practice and teach singing teachers all over the world through ViP and BAST Training.
 Devoted to artist development and student centered teaching, Kaya has been a lecturer at LIPA, University of Chester, ACM and head of singing subject at Baardar Higher Education institutions for almost two decades, as well as performing and writing her own music.
 She is also the co-founder and artistic director of Threshold Festival, and a general harmony fanatic and vocal geek with an interest in quirky instruments and new experiences.

 Originally from Norway, Kaya has made England her home since 1999 and has become an established artist with a track record of performances from “Royal Variety Show”, to the “BBC Songwriting Showcase”, from “Liverpool Sound City” to BBC TV’s Last Choir Standing.
 As well as these prestigious performances, Kaya frequently tours the UK and abroad as a solo artist or with her award winning band ‘Science of the Lamps’.

 Kaya has supported numerous artists, including Brett Anderson (Suede), Noah and the Whale, The Wombats, Lamb, The Farm and Marina & The Diamonds.
-As well as working with Seal, Bon Jovi and Ringo Starr as part of Sense of Sound.
+As well as singing with Seal, Bon Jovi and Ringo Starr as part of Sense of Sound.

 Kaya’s original songs have been played on MTV, National Radio in UK and Norway, and have been a part of three plays, two short films and a full feature film soundtrack for which she won a Silver Award for Best Original Sound Track at the International Independent Film Awards in LA.